harshb/JQGridMVC/Readme.txt

 7.Highly influenced by the many creative ideas of Rob Conery , the creator of Massive, especially the ideas presented in his screencasts Real World MVC.
 Do invest $32 and watch the series.
 It will do you good.http://tekpub.com/productions/mvc3

+8. Security: add attribute [RequireSecurity] on a controller method to enable security.
+Uses a local table (users) and bypasses the ASP.NET membership database.
+Look at these files under 	Intrastructure folder: FormsAuthTokenStore, RequireSecurityAttribute.
+Ninject injects FormsAuthTokenStore--> look at App_Start/NinjectMVC3.cs/ RegisterServices method.

 This is my attempt to give something back to the developer community for all the help I have received… everything is freely available under the BSD source license, which is documented in the read me.
 Please let me know if you find a use for framework in your app.

 Fork it and improve so that the community has a full featured MVC JGrid in one place.